infracost/infracost-gh-action/README.md

 ### `INFRACOST_TERRAFORM_BINARY`

-**Optional** Used to change the path to the terraform binary or version, see [here](https://www.infracost.io/docs/environment_variables/#cicd-integrations) for the available options.
+**Optional** Used to change the path to the `terraform` binary or version, see [this page](https://www.infracost.io/docs/integrations/environment_variables/#cicd-integrations) for the available options.

 ### `GIT_SSH_KEY`

-**Optional** If you're using terraform modules from private Git repositories you can set this environment variable to your private Git SSH key so terraform can access your module.
+**Optional** If you're using Terraform modules from private Git repositories you can set this environment variable to your private Git SSH key so Terraform can access your module.

-### `GITHUB_API_URL`

-**Optional** GitHub API URL, defaults to https://api.github.com.

 ## Outputs

-### `default_branch_monthly_cost`
+### `total_monthly_cost`

-The default branch's monthly cost estimate.
+The new total monthly cost estimate.

-### `current_branch_monthly_cost`
+### `past_total_monthly_cost`

-The current branch's monthly cost estimate.
+The past total monthly cost estimate.

 ## Usage

 1. [Add repo secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) for `INFRACOST_API_KEY` and any other required credentials to your GitHub repo (e.g. `AWS_ACCESS_KEY_ID`).

 2. Create a new file in `.github/workflows/infracost.yml` in your repo with the following content.
 Use the Inputs and Environment Variables section above to decide which `env` and `with` options work for your Terraform setup.
-The following example uses `terraform_dir` and `terraform_plan_flags` so it would be the equivalent of running `terraform -var-file=myvars.tfvars` inside the directory with the terraform code.
+The following example uses `path` to specify the location of the Terraform directory and `terraform_plan_flags` to specify the variables file to use when running `terraform plan`.
 The GitHub Actions [docs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on) describe other options for `on`, though `pull_request` is probably what you want.

   ```
   on: